arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 Let's look at some examples of join criteria:

 --{{1}}--
-As a reminder, SQL is a **relational database**, so it's not surprising that we talk about data relationships here.
+As a reminder, a SQL database is a **relational database**, so it's not surprising that we talk about data relationships here.
 If for example you had the two tables, "depression scale" and "subject address", you might want to match on the common field "subject ID".

 {{1}}
 Join the rows from "depression\_scale" with rows from "subject\_address" **... but only if the subject ID field matches**